Jennifer Armstrong (curler)

-Jennifer Armstrong (born August 1, 1992) is a Canadian curler from White City, Saskatchewan.
-She currently plays second on Team Nancy Martin and plays mixed doubles With Brad Jacobs.
+Jennifer Fenwick (born Jennifer Armstrong on August 1, 1992 in Saint John) is a Canadian curler from Rothesay, New Brunswick.
+She currently plays third on Team Andrea Kelly.
 She is a three-time New Brunswick Scotties Tournament of Hearts champion.

 Career

 Juniors

-Armstrong's first national level event was at the 2011 Canadian Junior Curling Championships.
+Fenwick's first national level event was at the 2011 Canadian Junior Curling Championships.
 There, she skipped her team to a 7–5 round robin record.
 In 2012 she went on to represent New Brunswick again at the Canadian Juniors.
 In 2014, she represented UNB at the 2014 CIS/CCA Curling Championships.